Ursula M. Händel Animal Welfare Prize

 Selection of Prizewinners

-Prizewinners are selected by a selection committee appointed by the President of the DFG on the basis of reviewed documents.
+Recipients are selected by a jury appointed by the president of the DFG based on a review of applications.

-The prize is announced publicly, together with the deadline for submission of nominations.
+The prize is announced publicly, together with the application deadline.

 Forms and Guidelines